mattlewis92/angular-calendar/README.md

 ## Documentation
 To see all available API options see the auto generated [documentation](https://mattlewis92.github.io/angular-calendar/docs/) or you may find it helpful to view the examples on the demo page.

+## FAQ
+* Q: Is this library AoT compatible.
+A: Yes
+* Q: How do I use this with my favourite module bundler?
+A: See the [examples list](https://github.com/mattlewis92/angular-calendar/tree/master/build-tool-examples)
+* Q: No styles are appearing?
+A: No component styles are included with each component to make it easier to override them (otherwise you'd have to use `!important` on every rule that you customised).
+Thus you need to import the CSS file separately from `node_modules/angular-calendar/dist/css/angular-calendar.css`
+* Q: How come there are so many dependencies?
+A: When building the calendar some parts were found to be re-usable so they were split out into their own modules.
+Only the bare minimum that is required is included with the calendar, there is no extra code than if there were no dependencies. `date-fns` especially only imports directly the functions it needs and not the entire library.
+* Q: The month, week or day view doesn't meet my project requirements, but the other views do.
+A: Build your own component to replace that view, and use it in place of the one this library provides.
+It's impossible to provide a calendar component that meets everyones use cases, hopefully though at least some of the day / week / month view components provided can be customised with the calendars API enough to be of some use to most projects.
+* Q: How come there's no year view like the ng1 version?
+A: As there are so many events to show on each month, it doesn't provide a lot of value and is just an extra burden to maintain.
+There is nothing to stop someone building a new lib like `angular-calendar-year-view` though ;)

 ## Angular 1 version
 https://github.com/mattlewis92/angular-bootstrap-calendar